 Is Musicxray.com going to pay enough?
 Is it going to make rating the tracks worth my time?
 Also, is there any other way to earn cash on the site, or is rating music tracks your only option?

+Let’s start with the site itself.
 So, my first impression of this site was actually not the greatest.
 It was made of a drab blue and white color combo, with a dark grey tab/header bar—and I just wasn’t feeling the look of it.
-Of the music review sites that we have looked at, this one was certainly not starting out as the most attractive in an aesthetic sense.

 But, aesthetics do not always mean anything either.
 So I decided to keep on going.